blocknative/web3-onboard/packages/hw-common/README.md

-# @web3-onboard/hw-common
+# @web3-onboard/common

-## A collection of functions and types that are shared across various hardware packages in the Onboard V2 monorepo
+## A collection of functions and types that are shared across various packages in the Onboard V2 monorepo